EdDataScienceEES/tutorial-foodweb-data/index.md

 <figure style="text-align: center;">
     <img src="figures/cheddar_use.png" alt="Img">
-    <figcaption style="color: grey;">There are many purposes of cheddar, but we will stick to ggplot and ggraph for simplicity today...</figcaption>
+    <figcaption style="color: grey;"> Figure 1: There are many purposes of cheddar, but we will stick to ggplot and ggraph for simplicity today...
+(Source: <a href="https://quicklizard99.github.io/cheddar/" style="color: grey; text-decoration: none;">cheddar</a>) </figcaption>
 </figure>